-Around the OUTER PORT a Phillips Color Kinetics LED Light String is used to indicate the progress towards CAPACITY.
-The string fills symmetrically starting from the top center and proceeding out, then down.
-The initial nodes for each Stage (staring from the center) light up in sections that differ depending on the CAPACITY of the current Stage.
-The bottom four nodes on either side of the OUTER PORT always fill at a rate of one (1) node per POWER CELL scored.
-Examples are shown in Figure 3-17.
+A Phillips Color Kinetics LED light string around the OUTER PORT indicates CAPACITY progress.
+The string fills from the top center toward the bottom left and right nodes symmetrically, as shown in Figure 3-17.
+While the node pattern differs depending on the current Stage, as detailed in Table 3-1, the bottom four nodes on either side of the OUTER PORT always fill at a rate of one node per POWER CELL scored.
+A node map is shown in Figure 3-18.